 Initialize the Django Project

 Now that the basic package structure is there, we can initialize our API project.
 I like using Django for projects like this.
-Specifically, I prefer Django REST Framework for API development.
-It leverages the Django Models that are super simple to work with, and enhances the views in Django to make building RESTful APIs super simple.
+Specifically, I prefer the Django REST Framework for API development.
+It leverages the Django Models that are super simple to work with and enhances the views in Django to make building RESTful APIs super simple.